Because it includes essential information for you, please read this whole leaflet very carefully before beginning to use this medication. Thank you.

 - During the process of general anesthesia, several medications are used.

-If you want to lower your risk of getting diarrhea, you should avoid taking any antacids that include Magnesium.
-If an antacid is required, one that contains Aluminum or Calcium could be the most suitable option.
+If you want to lower your risk of diarrhea, you should avoid taking any antacids, including Magnesium.
+However, if an antacid is required, one that contains Aluminum or Calcium could be the most suitable option.